 Put Them in a Storage Container

-If you’re worried about sealing the balls from the surrounding light sources, then a storage bin is a perfect way to fix the issue.
+If you’re worried about sealing the balls from the surrounding light sources, a storage bin is a perfect way to fix the issue.

 Keep the balls in the nylon bag mentioned above, then place them in a large plastic tub.
 Combined with the durability of nylon and plastic, your balls won’t get bleached or weakened.